Cybotss/NETWORKWALKS--ABDULMUTAALI-EL-ALAWA---B083E--WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 - Exploitation practice
 - Security-tool experimentation

-⚠️ **Important:** This laboratory must only be used for systems that you own or have explicit permission to test.
-Do not use the lab or its tools to attack unauthorized systems.
+⚠️ **Compliance Warning:** This environment is built strictly for educational research, threat modeling, and defensive testing.
+All operations must strictly target network objects that you own or have explicit, legally binding written authorization to evaluate.
+Penetration testing without prior authorization on production channels is illegal.

 ---